aws-samples/rancher-on-aws-workshop/content/10-introduction/12-workshop-environment/index.en.md

 ## For Outside Official Events

-If you're completing this workshop outside an official event, you will need to configure the required infrastructure, before starting the workshop.
+If you're completing this workshop outside an official event, you will need to configure the required infrastructure, before starting the workshop content.
+Please be aware that this will incure costs to your AWS Account.

 ### Step 1:

-Download the two required workshop CloudFormation templates.
+Download the two required workshop CloudFormation templates, by clicking the links below and clicking *download*.
 * [Rancher RKE2 Management Cluster](/static/rke2-mgmt-cluster-ssm.yaml)
 * [AWS EKS Downstream Cluster](/static/eks-import-cluster.yml)

 ### Step 2:

 Log into the [AWS Account Console](https://aws.amazon.com/console/) and open the [CloudFormation](https://console.aws.amazon.com/cloudformation/home) service.